uzochukwueddie/crudapp-backend/README.md

 - Load Json File Module

 # Getting Started
 To get started, you need to install node.js latest version from https://nodejs.org/en/.
 Also install mongodb on your local nachine via https://www.mongodb.com/download-center?jmp=nav#community.
-Once you have that setup, you can clone the project from github using git clone https://github.com/uzochukwueddie/crudapp-backend.git.
+Once you have that setup, you can clone the project from github using ```git clone https://github.com/uzochukwueddie/crudapp-backend.git```.
+You can also download as a zip file.

 # How to Run
 Once the project is downloaded, open with your favorite editor and also open project in a terminal.
 Run the command ```npm install``` to install all dependencies.
 The server can be started by using the command ```node server.js```.
 You can also install nodemon to start the server.
 Run ```npm install -g nodemon``` to install nodemon package globally and then you can start the server by running ```nodemon server```.
 Server runs on port 3000.